bedder/Telethreat/README.md

 ## Unity 5 Port

 This game has been ported to Unity 5.1 by Matthew Bedder, with this version being found on the aptly-named "[Unity 5](https://github.com/bedder/Telethreat/tree/Unity5)" branch.
-This variation has a revamped UI, has replaced the explosions with particle systems, has added particles to the chargers, and has has generally better lighting and materials.
+This variation has a revamped UI, has replaced the explosions with particle systems, has added particles to the chargers, has has generally better lighting and materials, and is slightly rebalanced.

-It also has removed the countdown timer UI, potentially broken the charging mechanic, and probably contains a shedfull of extra bugs.
+It also probably has a load of bugs.

 Web builds of this branch can be played [here for a Unity Webplayer version](http://bedder.co.uk/games/telethreat/play), and [here for a WebGL version](http://bedder.co.uk/games/telethreat/play/WebGl).
 The WebGL one is a bit buggy, but is largely playable.